k911/swoole-bundle/README.md

     Swoole Server Task Transport has been integrated into this bundle to allow easy execution of asynchronous actions.
 Documentation of this feature is available [here](docs/swoole-task-symfony-messenger-transport.md).

+- Hot Module Reload (HMR) for development **ALPHA**

+    Since Swoole HTTP Server runs in Event Loop and does not flush memory between requests, to keep DX equal with normal servers, this bundle uses code replacement technique, using `inotify` PHP Extension to allow continuous development.
+It is enabled by default (when the extension is found) and requires no additional configuration.
+You can turn it off in bundle configuration.

+    *Remarks: This feature currently works only on a Linux host machine.
+It probably won't work with Docker, and it is possible that it works only with configuration: `swoole.http_server.running_mode: process` (default).*

 ## Requirements

+### Current (`0.8.x`)

 - PHP version `>= 7.3.10`
 - Swoole PHP Extension `>= 4.4.7`
 - Symfony `>= 4.3.1`

+### Future

+- PHP version `>= 7.4`
+- Swoole PHP Extension `>= 4.5`
+- Symfony `>= 5.0`

 Additional requirements to enable specific features: